On this page you will find most of the information that you require to learn, train and pass Post Red Sash level of Shaolin Crane Kung Fu.

 9-Lohma (32 Versions)

-Remembering that the Shaolin 5 Animal Styles are built on top of the Shaolin temple Styles and thus all students attempting the grading need to be prepared that any aspect of the pre-red sash can be used in the testing including but not limited to the techniques just mentioned; you can count on that these techniques as well as those below WILL BE TESTED.
+Remembering that the Shaolin 5 Animal Styles are built on top of the Shaolin temple Styles and thus all students attempting the Assessment need to be prepared that any aspect of the pre-red sash can be used in the testing including but not limited to the techniques just mentioned; you can count on that these techniques as well as those below WILL BE TESTED.

 Cranes Snapping Beak